bs2kbs2k/smlinux/README.md

 Some build targets depend on additional packages not listed below, for example Android builds require `android-sdk`/`openjava-jdk`, dos targets require `djgpp`, web targets enscripten, sm64nx requires gcc version 8 or newer, or using sdl1 requires additional libraries, all of which smlinux only installs when those targets are specified.
 Users of distros without apt will need to install appropriate gcc, sdl1.2, or JDK as needed for such targets in addition to what is listed below.

-If smlinux detects `apt`it is used to install the following packages:
+If smlinux detects `apt`it is used to install the following packages assuming a Debian/Ubuntu base:

 	zenity git python3 python3-pip python3-pyqt5 wget unzip unrar p7zip-full build-essential bsdmainutils binutils libaudiofile-dev libglew-dev libsdl2-dev libusb-1.0-0-dev libzstd-dev mplayer